How To Make a Faux Cake

 How To Make a Faux Cake foam rounds

-I purchase a set of 4 Styrofoam rounds off of Amazon, but you can pick these up at any craft store.
+I purchase a set of 4 Styrofoam rounds off of Amazon, but you can pick this set

 Applying the Joint Compound